-Course language: Course ıanguagt.

-Course assessment

-Total number of assessed students: 208

-A В С D Е FX

-89.42 4.81 4.33 0.48 0.96 0.0

-Provides: Mgr.
-Zuzana Buráková, PhD., doc.
-Mgr.
-Soňa Šnircová, PhD.

-Course ID: KAaA/ | Course name: History of British Literature 1

-UKLI1/21

-Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours): Per week: 2 / 1 Per study period: 28 / 14

-1. Seminar Attendance

-Seminar attendance in compulsory.
+Course assessm Total number of nent f assessed studen ts: 241 А В С D Е FX 89.63 4.98 3.73 0.83 0.83 0.0 0.0 Provides: Mgr.
+Zuzana Burákov á, PhD., doc.
+Mg gr.
+Soňa Šnircová , PhD.
+Date of last mo dification: 23.09 9.2024 Approved: doc.
+CSc., univerzitn - cová, PhD., Mgr.
+Július Rozenfeld l, PhD., doc.
+RNI Dr. Peter Pristaš,

+University: P. J. Šafári k University in Košice Faculty: Faculty of Ar ts Course ID: KAaA/ (UKLI1/21 Course name: History of British Literature 1 Course type, scope an Course type: Lecture Recommended cours Per week: 2 / 1 Per st Course method: pres e / Practice se-load (hours): tudy period: 28 / 14 Number of ECTS crea dits: 3 Recommended semest ter/trimester of the course: 2.
+Course level: I. Prerequisities: an online class is COU is ALSO COUNTED A course, irrespective of 2.
+Seminar Readings a Each student is require in considering the stu the respective seminar addition, students are n Teams) BEFORE each from the worksheet, th 3.
+Evaluation (Test 1 - Students will be asked to and it will cover materia topics (Anglo-Saxon line The second test will an studied in the seminar Both tests will be held 4.
+Active participation Students are expected to the seminar texts and compulsory.
 Each student is allowed two absences at most.
-Not logging into an online class is COUNTED AS AN ABSENCE.
-Failing to attend the Week 1 introductory session is ALSO COUNTED AS AN ABSENCE.
-More than two missed seminars will result in failing the course, irrespective of exam or essay results.
+Not logging into NTED AS AN ABSENCE.
+Failing to attend the Week 1 introductory session AS AN ABSENCE.
+More than two missed seminars will result in failing the exam or essay results.
 Students must be on time for class.

-2. Seminar Readings and Worksheets

-Each student is required to have their own copies of seminar materials.
-Failing to do so will result in considering the student absent for the given seminar session.
-Students are required to read the respective seminar texts (available at UPJS OneDrive/MS Teams) BEFORE each seminar.
-In addition, students are required to fill in the seminar worksheets (available at UPJS OneDrive/MS Teams) BEFORE each seminar and bring them to class.
-If a student is unable to answer the questions from the worksheet, they will be considered absent for the given seminar session.

-3. Evaluation (Credit Test 1 - 40 points + Credit Test 2 - 60 points)

-Students will be asked to sit two credit tests.
-The first credit test will amount to 40% of the continuous assessment and it will cover material studied in the seminars in Weeks 2-6, as well as the first 4 lecture topics (Anglo-Saxon literature, Medieval literature, Renaissance poetry and Renaissance drama).
-The second credit test will amount to 60% of the continuous assessment and it will cover material studied in the seminars in Weeks 9-11, the last 4 lecture topics (17th Century Literature, 18th Century Literature - Neoclassicism; 18th Century Literature - Romanticism, 18th Century Novel), as well as the COMPULSORY READING.
-Both tests will be held in person.

-4. Active participation in the seminars (10 BONUS points)

-Students are expected to do their best with respect to active participation in seminar sessions, read the seminar texts and participate in in-class discussions.
-If a student actively participates in inclass discussions, they are eligible to earn a maximum of 10 bonus points towards their continuous assessment score.
+Ind Worksheets ed to have their own copies of seminar materials.
+Failing to do so will result ident absent for the given seminar session.
+Students are required to read texts (available at UPJS OneDrive/MS Teams) BEFORE each seminar.
+In required to fill in the seminar worksheets (available at UPJS OneDrive/MS seminar and bring them to class.
+If a student is unable to answer the questions tey will be considered absent for the given seminar session.
+40 points + Test 2 - 60 points) to sit two tests.
+The first test will amount to 40% of the continuous assessment ial studied in the first four seminars (Weeks 2-5), as well as the first 4 lecture iterature, Medieval literature, Renaissance poetry and Renaissance drama). nount to 60% of the continuous assessment and it will cover ALL the material s and lectures (Week 2-Week 11), as well as COMPULSORY READING. in person. in the seminars (10 BONUS points) to do their best with respect to active participation in seminar sessions, read participate in in-class discussions.
+If a student actively participates in in- are eligible to earn a maximum of 10 bonus points towards their continuous 2.
+TEXTBOOKS: NES AND POWERPOINTS Coyle, A Brief History of English Literature, Second edition, Bloomsbury Page: 118

-COMPULSORY STUDY MATERIALS:

-- 1. Lecture outlines and powerpoints - 2.
-TEXTBOOKS:

-John Peck and Martin Coyle, A Brief History of English Literature, Bloomsbury 2002

-Stefanie Lethbridge and Jarmila Mildorf: Basics of English Studies: An introductory course for students of literary studies in English.
-Parts: 2.
-Prose, 3.
-Drama, Glossary (provided by teacher in electronic versions)
+Stefanie Lethbridge and Jarmila Mildorf: Glossary, terminology highlighted in yellow (provided by teacher in teams)